What Final Expense Insurance Plans Are Available For People With Diabetes?

 Whether you have type 1 or type 2, there are a few different funeral insurance plans you can qualify for with diabetes, as shown in the table below.
 Which ones you’re eligible for is determined by your overall health history.

-Most people with diabetes can qualify for a preferred/level benefit with one or more final expense companies.
-In most cases, if you cannot qualify for a preferred rating, it is because of some health issue(s) other than diabetes.
+Most people with diabetes can qualify for a preferred or level benefit with one or more final expense companies.

 Coverage OptionsWhen Death